-The University reserves the right to terminate enrollment in an academic program and dismiss a student whose academic performance is below the standards of the program, regardless of GPA, or whose conduct is deemed improper or prejudicial to the interests of the University community.
+The University reserves the right to terminate enrollment in an academic program and dismiss a student whose academic performance is below the standards of the program, regardless of GPA, or whose conduct is deemed unprofessional, improper, or detrimental to the interests of the University, graduate students, faculty, or staff.
 Dismissed students will not be permitted to register for graduate study, including registering as a non-degree student.